 Most of these have to do with important milestones in the plan of salvation.

 These are bound to happen whenever they fit into the big picture.
 There is nothing any human can do to stop or change these prophecies.

-(This would include the birth of Jesus in Bethlehem, Him dying on the cross, or His Second Coming.)
+(They would include the birth of Jesus in Bethlehem, Him dying on the cross, or His second coming.)